Skip to main content

 7. Must have a directory/folder based access right and quota management system

-8. Must have file based SSD caching
+8. Must have project based SSD caching

 9. Must have the ability to move data between tiers transparent for clients